FLASH SALES: discover new special offers every week!

 Platycodon in situ (photo cultivar413-Flickr)

-When to plant Platycodon
+When to Plant Platycodon

 It is best planted in spring from February to April in cold climates or in autumn from September to November in mild climates.

-How to plant Platycodon
+How to Plant Platycodon

 • Add well-draining gravel to the bottom of the hole

-• Position the rootball
+• Position the root ball

-• Apply a mulch to preserve soil coolness
+• Apply mulch to retain soil moisture

-Planting Platycodon in a pot
+Planting Platycodon in Pots

 • Water

-• Mulch the crown
+• Mulch the base

 Platycodon